ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 ## Thanks to our Community

-An enormous **thank you to all our authors, maintainers, reviewers, editors, mentors, champions contributors, commenters, bloggers, translators, bug-reporters, documentation-copy-editors, package-publishers, and issue-filers for _making_ rOpenSci** in 2024.  rOpenSci _is_ our community.
+An enormous thank you to all our **authors, maintainers, reviewers, editors, mentors, Champions, package contributors, commenters, bloggers, translators, bug-reporters, documentation-copy-editors, package-publishers, issue-filers, and event-attendees** for giving rOpenSci an amazing 2024.  rOpenSci _is_ our community.
-We grateful for it all and look forward to what we will do together in 2025!
+We are grateful for it all and look forward to what we will do together in 2025!